lajouiZakariae/ApiGenerator/README.md

 -   Form request
 -   Controller

+You can provide a table name to generate the components for a single table or the --all option to generate for the entire database.

+Alternatively, you can provide the --enums option and the package will generate all the enums found in table columns, or you can provide the --types option to generate Typescript types.

+Note:
+The generated enums will be found in the app\Enums folder.
+The generated types will be found in the types\index.ts file.

 ### scaff:user

 The scaff:user will generate a random user using the user Factory and outputs the email of the random user.